 2018's 10 Best

 There aren’t very many supplements on the market today that are widely accepted as aids for your liver.
 NAC is one of those few exceptions.
-It’s backing in the scientific community is unparalleled by any of its comrades.
+It’s backing in the scientific community is unparalleled.

 NAC is short for N-Acetylcysteine.
 It is a modified version of the amino acid, cysteine.
-It’s most widely-acknowledged health benefits are for your liver.
+NAC has a big impact on the way the cells in your body function.
+Its most widely-acknowledged health benefits are for your liver.

 These benefits include:

-- Reverse acute liver failure caused by acetaminophen overdose.
+- Reversal of acute liver failure caused by acetaminophen overdose.

 It is currently being considered as a treatment option for: